niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### inbound-liquidity
-19. `bos inbound-liquidity`: Returns your total inbound liquidity you currently have
+Returns your total inbound liquidity you currently have
   - Flags:
     - `above` returns tokens above a number you specify
     - `below` returns tokens below a number you specify